Tinkerforge/brickd/src/build_data/windows/readme.txt

 The Brick driver if needed on Windows 7 and older Windows versions.
 Without this driver Brick Daemon cannot find a Brick and it won't show up in Brick Viewer.
-Windows 8 and newer versions doesn't need this driver.
+Windows 8 and newer versions does not need this driver.
 They are able to automatically handle a Brick correctly on their own.

 Commandline Options